-The English language proficiency assessment (ELPA) is administered to English learners (ELs) in grades K through 12 upon their entry into the school system (W-APT) and annually during a testing window in the second semester (ACCESS for ELLs 2.0®).
+The English language proficiency assessment (ELPA) is administered to English learners (ELs) in grades K through 12 upon their entry into the school system (WIDA Screener) and annually during a testing window in the second semester (ACCESS for ELLs).
 The assessment measures a student's English language proficiency in the areas of listening, speaking, reading, writing, and literacy.
 ELPA results are reported in six proficiency levels: entering, emerging, developing, expanding, bridging, and reaching.

-Maryland exempts "recently arrived" ELs from one administration of its reading assessment during the first year of enrollment in U.S. schools per federal law.
+Maryland exempts "recently arrived" ELs from one administration of its reading assessment during the first year of enrollment in U.S. schools per Federal law.

-Both Federal and State laws require the inclusion of all students, including ELs in large scale assessments and equal access to grade-level Content Standards.
-Teachers ensure that students work toward grade-level Content Standards by using a range of instructional strategies based on the varied strengths and needs of students.
+Both Federal and State laws require the inclusion of all students, including ELs in large scale assessments and equal access to grade-level content standards.
+Teachers ensure that students work toward grade-level content standards by using a range of instructional strategies based on the varied strengths and needs of students.
 Providing accommodations during instruction and assessments may also promote equal access to grade-level content.
-The state does not prohibit native language instruction.
-The state does not require a waiver or parental permission for students to receive instruction in their native language.
-Please see Maryland Accommodations Manual and COMAR regulations.
+The State does not prohibit native language instruction.
+The State does not require a waiver or parental permission for students to receive instruction in their native language.
+Please see the Maryland Assessment, Accessibility, & Accommodations Policy Manual and COMAR regulations.